Official websites use .gov

 • Stephanie Chung, MBBS, Lasker Tenure-Track Investigator and Acting Chief, Section on Pediatric Diabetes, Obesity, and Metabolism, Diabetes, Endocrinology, and Obesity Branch, NIDDK

-• Marissa Lightbourne, MD, Assistant Research Investigator/Staff Clinician, Section on Translational Diabetes and Metabolic Syndromes, Diabetes, Endocrinology, & Obesity Branch, NIDDK
+• Marissa Lightbourne, MD, MPH, Assistant Research Investigator/Staff Clinician, Section on Translational Diabetes and Metabolic Syndromes, Diabetes, Endocrinology, & Obesity Branch, NIDDK

 • Vivian Szymczuk, MD, Staff Clinician, Metabolic Bone Disorders Unit, NIDCR